-By Justin Rushbrooke QC, Godwin Busuttil, Adam Wolanski QC, Jonathan Barnes, Adam Speker, Richard Munden, Victoria Simon-Shore, Felicity McMahon, Chloe Strong, Gervase de Wilde, Julian Santos & Yuli Takatsuki
+By Justin Rushbrooke QC, Godwin Busuttil, Adam Wolanski QC, Jonathan Barnes, Adam Speker QC, Richard Munden, Victoria Simon-Shore, Felicity McMahon, Chloe Strong, Gervase de Wilde, Julian Santos & Yuli Takatsuki

 Date of Publication: 21 Jan 2016